 If, however, within any period of three years there is both a change in ownership and a major change in the nature and conduct of a trade, trading losses may not be offset against trading income arising in the same or subsequent periods.

-Any losses not connected with or arising out of the trade, business, profession or vocation is not an allowable deduction.
+Any losses not connected with or arising from the trade, business, profession or vocation are not allowable deductions.

 There is no provision for the carrying back of losses.

 Group relief

 There is no group relief available in Gibraltar.